 - Nicotine and alcohol — Nicotine in any form decreases bone health.
 Alcohol can impair coordination and judgment.

 Environmental risk factors and prevention:

-- Carpets.
-Avoid loose areas rugs.
-Secure rugs with double-sided slip resistant backing, and consider carpeting concrete, ceramic or marble floors to cushion falls on these hard surfaces.
+- Carpets — Avoid loose area rugs.
+Secure rugs with double-sided, slip-resistant backing, and consider carpeting concrete, ceramic or marble floors to cushion falls on these hard surfaces.

-- Bathrooms.
-Install grab bars near toilets and showers, replace glass shower enclosures with shatter-proof material and place slip-resistant rugs near shower for safety.
+- Bathrooms — Install grab bars near toilets and showers, replace glass shower enclosures with shatter-proof material and place slip-resistant rugs near the shower for safety.
 Consider using shower chairs and raised toilet seats.

-- Bedroom.
-Assure your bed is easy to get in and out of, keep a phone near your bed and remove any floor clutter.
+- Bedroom — Make your bed easy to get in and out of, keep a phone near your bed and remove any floor clutter.